junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — Placed on the Union Calendar, Calendar No. 238.
 - 2025-09-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-282.
 - 2025-09-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-282.
+- 2025-12-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-12-09 — Considered as unfinished business. (consideration: CR H5101)
+- 2025-12-09 — Considered under suspension of the rules. (consideration: CR H5078-5080)
+- 2025-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1676.
+- 2025-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-09 — Mr. Crank moved to suspend the rules and pass the bill, as amended.
+- 2025-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 316). (text: CR H5079)
+- 2025-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 316). (text: CR H5079)